codio/site/source/docs/specifics/dropbox.html.md

 At this point, Dropbox will fetch that folder.
 Run `dropbox.py status` to see when it is completed.

 You will now find your project in the `~/Dropbox` folder.
-Let's move the entire contents to the Codio workspace (ignore warnings) ...
+Let's move the entire contents to the Codio workspace (ignore the two warning messages) ...

     mv ~/Dropbox/myproject/{*,.*} ~/workspace